stacey-w-taylor/synapseDocs/_articles/faq.md

 Synapse hosts multiple research communities that generate data which is released to the public.
 A description of some of these communities can be found on the [Synapse Research Communities Page](https://www.synapse.org/#!StandaloneWiki:ResearchCommunities) and [public resources page](https://www.synapse.org/#!StandaloneWiki:OpenResearchProjects).

-#### What does a Synapse account let me do than I can’t do without it?
+#### Why should I register for a Synapse account?

 You can browse public content in Synapse without registering.
 However, without an account you cannot add new content to Synapse, nor can you upload or download `Files` or `Tables`.
-With an account you can create `Projects` and `Wikis`, download `Open Data` and request access to `Controlled Data`.
+With an account you can create `Projects` and `Wikis`, download Open Data and request access to Controlled Data.
 Further, an account lets you collaborate with other Synapse users and create user teams.
 For more information see the [User Credentials]({{ site.baseurl }}{% link _articles/accounts_certified_users_and_profile_validation.md %}) page.

 #### What is a validated profile?

-Validating your profile is a process where your identity is established through a combination of your profile information, your [ORCID](http://orcid.org/), a signed oath, and an external credential.
+Validating your profile is a process where your identity is established through a combination of your profile information, your [ORCID](http://orcid.org/), a signed Synapse Pledge, and an external credential.
 Validation increases transparency between researchers and data donors.
 A validated profile is needed for access to specific datasets, and is currently required for access to data collected through Sage Bionetworks’ [research apps](http://sagebase.org/mobile-health/overview/).
-Profile validation instructions can be found on your profile page.
+Profile validation instructions can be found in the Settings tab of your [Synapse profile page](https://www.synapse.org/#!Profile:v/settings).
 Click on the ‘Request Profile Validation’ link to see the required steps.

 # Adding Content